Use login app in external HTML pages¶

 Notes¶

-- The bootstrap and jQuery versions of the HTML page might be different from the ones used in Chaise.
+- The bootstrap version of the HTML page might differ from the ones used in Chaise.
 This might produce some inconsistent behavior on the HTML page.